-Clinical trial authorization for investigator initiated studies
+Clinical trial authorization for investigator-initiated studies

-Additional Clinical Trial Authorization (CTA) should be submitted for Investigator Initiated Clinical Studies (IIS) - Investigational Medicinal Product Dossier (IMPD) information, Summary of Product Characteristics (SPC) for marketed drugs and if non-authorized products are used, Cross-reference-letter by the manufacturer referencing to an existing IMPD available from the Health Authorities should be submitted
+Additional Clinical Trial Authorization (CTA) should be submitted for Investigator-Initiated Clinical Studies (IIS) - Investigational Medicinal Product Dossier (IMPD) information, Summary of Product Characteristics (SPC) for marketed drugs and if non-authorized products are used, Cross-reference-letter by the manufacturer referencing to an existing IMPD available from the Health Authorities should be submitted.

-Strategic partnership with features like price benchmarking, spend consolidation and demand forecasting will bring the buyer and supplier in the clinical trial services industry to equilibrium in the next 2-3 years.
+Strategic partnership with features like price benchmarking, spend consolidation, and demand forecasting will bring the buyer and supplier in the clinical trial services industry to equilibrium in the next 2-3 years.

-The comparator sourcing for clinical trials has market share as follows: Myoderm + Clinigen + Fisher Clinical - 35% and Others - 65%.
+The comparator sourcing for clinical trials has a market share as follows: Myoderm + Clinigen + Fisher Clinical - 35% and Others - 65%.